-Description Information required from Bidders Experience in floating wind integration challenges and lift In the Main Bid Document, Bidders should elaborate on experience of the criteria described to the left and explain how these past experiences are relevant for this Tender. scenarios Experience in modelling: approach TBC by contractor In addition, Bidders should provide at least two examples (with reference to specific roles, responsibilities and activities the Bidder undertook) of previous work which illustrates the Bidder's skills, capabilities, and experience in all of these areas (Bidders may wish to make reference to submitted examples of previous work for other clients).
-Experience in and knowledge of turbine OEM limitations Bidders are advised that experience is considered a key important criterion and partnerships with other companies to support certain areas of experience are welcomed.
+Description Information required from Bidders Experience in offshore wind installation and maintenance and In the Main Bid Document, Bidders should elaborate on experience of the criteria described to the left and explain how these past experiences are relevant for this Tender. logistics In addition, Bidders should provide at least two examples (with reference Experience in numerical modelling to specific roles, responsibilities and activities the Bidder undertook) of previous work which illustrates the Bidder's skills, capabilities, and experience in all of these areas (Bidders may wish to make reference to Experience with submitted examples of previous work for other clients). mooring systems and synthetics.
+Bidders are advised that experience is considered a key important criterion and partnerships with other companies to support certain areas of experience are welcomed.
 All experience / case studies should be attached as an appendix to the Main Bid Document.

-CRITERION 3: STAFF SKILLS (WEIGHTING: 20%)
+CRITERION 3: STAFF SKILLS (WEIGHTING: 25%)

 Description Information required from bidders CVs/Resumes Bidders are required to provide detailed CVs/Resumes for any key personnel who will be involved with this Contract together with proposed Project structure, intended position of the key personnel in the Project, and main responsibilities.
 CVs should include professional memberships of proposed staff working on this Project.
 Applicable skills Bidders should elaborate on the most relevant skills of the key personnel that will be involved in the Project.
 Prior experience from involved staff Please include examples of similar work performed by the proposed staff members, explaining how is relevant to the Approach to Work.
-Expert engagement A close working relationship with key stakeholders such as wind turbine manufacturers, floating substructure designers, crane manufacturers and 3 rd party integration specialists as well as the Floating Wind JIP Parties are seen as relevant to the success of this Project.
-Please supply ideas on how these groups can be engaged and leveraged.
+Expert engagement A close working relationship with key stakeholders such as rope manufacturers and O&G operators who have real-world experience, as well as the Floating Wind JIP Parties are seen relevant to the success of this Project.
+Please supply ideas of how these groups can be engaged and leveraged.

-CRITERION 4: BID PRICE (WEIGHTING: 20%)
+CRITERION 4: BID PRICE (WEIGHTING: 15%)